-According to marketing strategist Chet Holmes, there’s a very small percent of the population ready to buy from your business right now.
+According to sales strategist Chet Holmes, there’s a very small percent of the population ready to buy from your business right now.
 How small?
 Just 3%.

 The majority of people need time to research and compare products or service providers before they pull the trigger to make a purchase.